.com vs .net: The Real Difference and Which One Wins

 3. Pricing differences

-Pro tip: Always consider long-term renewal fees when choosing your right domain extension.
-Costs may vary depending on the registrar and the length of the registration period.
+Pro tip: Always review renewal fees when choosing the right domain extension.
+Pricing may differ depending on the registrar, registration period and desired domain name.

 When should you use a .com vs .net domain?